python/devguide/coredev.rst

 you will not be bothered in the future.
 Once again, we all understand how life gets in the way, so no one will be insulted if you remove yourself from the list.

+Fourth, please consider whether or not you wish to add your name to the :ref:`motivations` list.
+Core contributor participation in the list helps the wider Python community to better appreciate the perspectives currently represented amongst the core development team, the Python Software Foundation to better assess the sustainability of current contributions to CPython core development, and also serves as a referral list for organisations seeking commercial Python support from the core development community.

 And finally, enjoy yourself!
 Contributing to open source software should be fun (overall).
 If you find yourself no longer enjoying the work then either take a